top of page

 Why Foraging Fits Van Life

 Foraging isn’t new.
 People have gathered wild food for millennia.
-What’s new is the rediscovery of this tradition by modern travellers, adventurers and vanlifers.
+What’s new is the rediscovery of this tradition by modern travellers, adventurers, and vanlifers.

 There are four reasons why foraging fits van life so perfectly:

-1. Lifestyle – Van life is about freedom, minimalism and experience over possessions.
-Foraging fits that ethos: it’s about using what’s already there, rather than buying more.
+1. Lifestyle: Van life is about freedom, minimalism, and experience over possessions.
+Foraging fits that ethos.
+It’s about using what’s already there rather than buying more.

-2. Sustainability – Many vanlifers care deeply about their impact.
+2. Sustainability: Many vanlifers care deeply about their impact.
 Foraging, when done responsibly, leaves little trace, reduces food miles, and connects you to sustainable living.

-3. Savings – Food costs add up quickly on the road.
+3. Savings: Food costs add up quickly on the road.
 While foraging will never replace supermarket shops, it can supplement them with free, seasonal ingredients.

 The point isn’t to “live off the land” (that’s not realistic for UK vanlifers).
 The point is to add colour and connection to your meals.